run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/install-wildfly.md

 [root@server /tmp]# ln -s /opt/wildfly-12.0.0.Final /opt/wildfly
 ```

-Send via scp and decompress the assets file provided by CITSmart inside the wildfly directory.
+Send via scp and decompress the assets file provided by 4biz inside the wildfly directory.
 This folder is required for the solution to function, and is made available to partners through our partner portal along with installation packages:

 ```sh
 [root@server /tmp]# tar -xzvf assets.tar.gz -C /opt/wildfly/